alexkyllo/cuTimeWarp/README.md

 To compile the kernels and the test programs, use the `make build` command.

+### Library Dependencies

+In addition to depending on the CUDA runtime and cuBLAS (tested with CUDA 11.2), the programs link to BLAS for the CPU implementations, so a version of this library such as (e.g. OpenBLAS) must be available on the machine.

 ## Running

 The three programs to use for running comparative performance experiments are:

 - `bin/soft_dtw_perf_cpu` for timing CPU performance
 - `bin/soft_dtw_perf_multi` for timing GPU performance